 All families could benefit from connecting with resources that offer information, guidance, and support to help them meet the challenges of parenthood and family life.
 The services offered through our Community Based Initiatives can improve the quality of care within a family and ensure children permanency in their homes Release Ministries is a member of the National Family Preservation Network, and all of our workers are trained specifically in the area of cultural competency and crisis intervention management.
 All of our specialists are also trained to utilize evidenced based models for assessing family’s strengths, weaknesses, and areas of need.

 History and Overview

-Release Ministries’ fourth and newest branch of ministry and service is collectively known as Community Based Initiatives, or CBI.
+Release Ministries’ fourth branch of ministry and service is collectively known as Community Based Initiatives, or CBI.
 We were able to proudly launch CBI in the summer of 2013.
-During its first year, CBI has allowed Release to double its number of staff and greatly increase the number of families that we are privileged to serve.
-CBI currently consists of two different types of services: Family Support Work (FSW) and Intensive Family Preservation (IFP).
+During its first year, CBI allowed Release to double its number of staff and greatly increase the number of families that we are privileged to serve.
+CBI consists of two different types of services: In Home Family Services and Parenting Time.
 For both of these services, our CBI workers go into the homes of families to help maintain safety in the home and prevent the unnecessary disruption or separation of families.
 Our specialists provide families with positive support, parenting skills, life skills training, and much more all in the context of also connecting them with resources in the community to help ensure their continued success.